 Sign Up for Local Day Care.
 If you’re travelling permanently and trying to balance work, travel and parenting local daycare is a great option.
 Do your research before you arrive – expat forums are a good place to look for recommendations.
 Pick an apartment near the daycare facility you want to use.

-Erin from Travels With Bender has used daycare all across Asia for her two toddlers (aged 2 and 3).
+My friend Erin has used daycare all across Asia for her two toddlers (aged 2 and 3).
 They’re permanently on the road and both work online so need time to focus during the day but often end up sneaking off to movies and having some fun while the kids are in daycare.

 “When it comes to finding daycare in other countries we learnt just to go with the flow & trust our instincts.
 The kids loved it.
 In Bangkok we chose one based on separate activities they had going – gym, arts n crafts, etc. In Penang we chose a large Chinese daycare with a trampoline and compulsory learning of Mandarin.
 Our kids love making new friends and the daily activities going to school bring like arts and crafts, reading, colouring, etc. and we love that they have learned several languages and how to interact sometimes with those that don’t even speak the same language as them.
 It’s a global experience.”